Skip to main content

 4

-Twenty percent of African Americans majored in human services and community organization, which has the second-lowest median earnings at $39,000.
+Twenty percent of Black/African American students majored in human services and community organization, which has the second-lowest median earnings at $39,000.

 Infographic

-View and download our infographic, which illustrates the prevalence of African American degree holders among the 137 detailed major groups.
+View and download our infographic, which illustrates the prevalence of Black/African American degree holders among the 137 detailed major groups.
 Find out what the 10 highest and lowest earnings were by major.

 Interactive Tool